tldr

 • /add-to-backlog — describe something in plain English; Claude pulls relevant code context and writes a structured entry

-• /ship-from-backlog — pick an item; Claude creates the version branch, writes the changelog entry, bumps the version, builds, commits, and pushes
+• /ship-from-backlog — Claude creates the version branch, writes the changelog entry, bumps the version, builds, commits, and pushes

 Why This Works for Solo Devs